Cognitive testing & creating new methods

 # Model.available()

-Select a language model (if no model is specified, GPT 4 preview is used by default):
+Select a language model (if no model is specified, the default model is used):

 [7]: